Using the Query Table Data Construct

 Select a resource file in CSV format, which must already exist on this module's resource search path.
 The initial loader's CSV reading capabilities are a strict subset of the features available in the CSV File Reader adapter and the Feed Simulation CSV Data File Option.
 The initial loader CSV file has the following restrictions:

-• You must use the comma as field separator.
+• You must use commas as the field separator.

 • The file's columns must exactly match the schema of the Query Table in number and data type for each field.